9 Best Credit Cards for College Students

 Higher APR for lower credit scores

-5. Best for no annual fee: Wells Fargo Active Cash℠ Card
+5. Best for No Annual Fee: Wells Fargo Active Cash℠ Card

 The Wells Fargo Active Cash℠ Card is perfect for students who want to maximize their cash back without worrying about annual fees.
 This card offers an unlimited 2% cash back on all purchases, making it a straightforward and lucrative option for college students.
 Additionally, there’s a generous intro APR period and a sign-up bonus for new cardholders.

-Intro bonus:$200 after spending $500 in the first three months, plus unlimited 2% cash rewards on purchases | Cash advance fee:$10 or 5%, whichever is greater |
+Intro bonus: $200 after spending $500 in the first three months, plus unlimited 2% cash rewards on purchases | Cash advance fee: $10 or 5%, whichever is greater |

-Annual fee:$0 | Balance transfer fee:$5 or 3%, whichever is greater |
+Annual fee: $0 | Balance transfer fee: $5 or 3%, whichever is greater during the promo period, than 5% |

-Regular APR:20.24%, 25.24% or 29.99% | Foreign transaction fee:3% |
+Regular APR: 18.49%-28.49% | Foreign transaction fee: 3% |

 Pros